Phatolic/HR/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the attrition rate of a healthcare company with nearly 3,000 employess.
-By analyzing various aspects of the sales data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's human resources.
+By analyzing various aspects of the employees data, we seek to identify trends, make data-driven recommendations, and gain a deeper understanding of the company's human resources.

 ---
 ### Data Sources